Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Archetypes/The Trickster.md

 >^IntroText

 ### Description
 Leader of [[The Editors]], [[The Archetypes]] representing characters who fight those more powerful than themselves with tricks, illusions and cleverness.
+This version of The Trickster believes the power of [[The Library]] is being wasted by [[The Authors]] who only want to maintain a stable timeline and not influence it for good.
+He is the warlock patron of various people, including [[Tibword Phirin]] and [[Dendrin]].

 #### Favourite Forms:
 - Loki